pradippatil/cheatsheets/shell_scripting.md

 `awk -F, '{print $NF}`

 ---
+##### How do you read keyboard input in shell scripts?
+read $input

+---
+##### Explain about Stdin, Stdout and Stderr?

+---
 ##### Send STDOUT and STDERR to same file
 `command > file 2>&1`

 ---
 ##### Debug flag?
 `set -x`

+---
+##### How do you test for file properties in shell scripts?
+-s filename tells you if the file is not empty
+-f filename tells you whether the argument is a file, and not a directory
+-d filename tests if the argument is a directory, and not a file
+-w filename tests for writeability
+-r filename tests for readability
+-x filename tests for executability

 ---
 ##### What are links and symbolic links in UNIX file system?